cdent/etcd-compute/README.md

 It assumes you've got a working libvirt install, with `virt-install` and `virt-resize`.
-On ubuntu that means the `virtinst` and `libguestfs-tools` packages. **Note**: if this ever gets to be slightly more than a toy using those command line tools should be changed to in-Python code.
+On ubuntu that means the `virtinst` and `libguestfs-tools` packages. **Note**: If this ever gets to be slightly more than a toy using those command line tools should be changed to in-Python code.

 # Architecture